OuqiLin/GroupChatRoomApp-socket-programming/README.md

 1. A new client Y tries to regitser with port 7771.
 Fail because of duplicated port number.
 1. A new client Y tries to regitser with port 77777.
 Fail because of port number out of range.
 1. A new client Y tries to regitser with port 777a.
 Fail because of invalid port number.
+1. A new client Y tries to regitser with server IP 127.0.9999.1.
+Fail because of invalid IP.
 1. A new client trites to register with port 7772, but named X. Fail because duplicated name.

 Server